 - Processor:

-- Minimum Single Core 1Ghz or Higher.
+- Minimum Dual-core 2Ghz or higher.

-- o Recommended Dual-core 2Ghz or higher.
+- o Recommended Quad-core 2.5Ghz or higher.

 - RAM:

-- Minimum N/A.
+- o Minimum 4 GB

-- o Recommended 4 GB.
+- o Recommended 16 GB.

 Other Requirements

 Publishers may have a web-based learning platform that is used in addition to a textbook.
 Students will need a computer, stable internet connection, and an up-to-date internet browser.
 Students will be notified if instructors will be utilizing this platform, the costs have been included in the estimated costs for textbooks.
 Costs may increase if the student chooses to purchase materials from a different source.